shiftonelabs/laravel-sqs-fifo-queue/README.md

 This functionality was introduced to plain SQS queues in Laravel 7.x, primarily to support Laravel Vapor.
 More details are available on [the PR for the feature](https://github.com/laravel/framework/pull/31784).

 There are two differences between the standard Laravel implementation and this one:

-- This package adds support for queue suffixes all the way back to Laravel 5.1.
 - SQS FIFO queues must end with a `.fifo` suffix.
 As seen in the example above, any `suffix` defined in the config will come before the required `.fifo` suffix.
 Do not specify `.fifo` in the suffix config or the queue name will not generate correctly.

 ## Usage